The Institute has developed resource centers which delve more

 deeply into several sustainability topics to offer information

 and tools for local governments.
-Currently, there are five
+Currently, there are seven

 Sustainability, Greening Agency Fleets and Insuring Kid’s